cztomczak/cefpython/README.md

 * See the [Help and search](../../wiki/Help-and-search) wiki page
 * Documentation and API is available on [Wiki Pages](../../wiki)
 * Please do not use the [Issue Tracker](../../issues) for asking questions

-## Watch the project

-To be notified of updates watch the project on GitHub and additionally join the [Forum](http://groups.google.com/group/cefpython) and set membership settings to send Daily summaries via email.

 ## Support development